amansnama/clm-workflow/docs/index.md

 **clm-workflow** automates the steps to run Community Land Model version 5 (CLM5) hosted at [CTSM](https://github.com/ESCOMP/CTSM).It also automates CLM output analysis, if you want it to. :)

+> **NOTE**: The first part of the workflow is complete and works.
+The second part (CLM analysis) is under preparation.

 ## Documentation structure

 1. [Workflow Tutorial](tutorial/index.md)